 Wow.

-Think of the preservation of public servants who go to work every day, now derided as the deep state swamp creatures who have in fact dedicated their professional lives to making our country better.
+Think of the preservation of public servants who go to work every day, now derided as the deep state swamp creatures who have, in fact, dedicated their professional lives to making our country better.

 This is not the time to be passive.

-That's what we're gonna do.
+That's what we're going to do.

-We're gonna double down on stupid.
+We're going to double down on stupid.

 That's what we'll do.

-I and here's the problem.
+And here's the problem.

 You've got these two people that are dating.